knight-lang/knight-lang/README.md

 | [Rust](https://github.com/knight-lang/rust) | X |   | X | X | Simple implementation without comments.
 It intentionally captures all UB, but eventually will have an efficient implementation. |

 ## Future
-In addition, the following is a list of languages which I want to wirte an implementation in at some point.
+In addition, the following is a list of languages which I want to write an implementation in at some point.

 | Language | Notes |
 | :------- | ----- |